Nasdaq vs Dow Jones

 Finder expert Zoe Stabler answers

-The NASDAQ Composite has performed better than the Dow Jones historically, although you shouldn’t take this to mean that it will in the future.
-It is more diversified and gets you access to blue-chip stocks as well as smaller players in the market.
-The Dow Jones gets you access to large companies, particularly technology companies.
+The Nasdaq Composite has performed better than the Dow Jones historically, although you shouldn’t take this to mean that it will in the future.
+It is more diversified and gets you access to big stocks as well as smaller players in the market.
+The Dow Jones gets you access to large blue-chip companies from both the Nasdaq and NYSE exchanges.

-The Dow Jones could be paired with other index funds or ETFs as it’s only 30 companies and doesn’t offer much diversification.
+The Dow Jones could be paired with other index funds or ETFs as it’s only 30 companies and all based in the US.

-1. Find an Dow Jones or NASDAQ ETF, index fund or mutual fund.
+1. Find a Dow Jones or Nasdaq ETF, index fund or mutual fund.
 Some index funds track the performance of all stocks on the index while others only track a certain number of stocks or are weighted more towards specific stocks.
 You should select the fund that best suits your investment goals.

 3. Deposit funds.
 You’ll need to deposit funds into your account to begin trading.
 Some brokers may charge you deposit fees or you may need to pay a forex fee for your pounds to be converted into US dollars.

-4. Buy the index fund.
+4. Buy the fund.
 Once your money has been deposited, you can then buy the index fund.
-You’ll generally pay a small annual fee to invest in an ETF or index fund.
+You’ll generally pay a small ongoing annual fee to invest in an ETF or index fund.

 Table: sorted by promoted deals first

-These trading apps allow you to invest in companies within the indices directly or to invest in funds/ETFs.
+These trading apps allow you to invest in individual stocks found on each index or use a fund like an ETF to invest in the whole index.

 Finder Award